fujitaka/MultiAssetOFX/replit.md

 # Overview

-This is a financial data application that fetches stock and mutual fund prices and exports them in OFX format.
-The app supports Japanese stocks (with exchange suffixes), US stocks/ETFs, and Japanese mutual funds.
+This is a financial data application that fetches stock, mutual fund, and cryptocurrency prices and exports them in OFX format.
+The app supports Japanese stocks (with exchange suffixes), US stocks/ETFs, Japanese mutual funds, and cryptocurrencies (BTC, ETH).
 Users input security codes and a target date, and the system automatically classifies the securities, fetches their prices from appropriate data sources, displays results in a table format, and generates downloadable OFX files for financial software integration.

 # User Preferences